 An interim care order does not give the local authority parental responsibility for the child, but it does allow them to make decisions about the child’s care and upbringing.
 This means that the local authority has a duty to promote and safeguard the child’s welfare and consider the child’s wishes and feelings in any decisions they make.

-Under Section 31 of an ICO, the local authority also has the power to arrange for the child to be place with someone who is not the child’s parent or carer, such as a foster parent or family member.
+Under Section 31 of an ICO, the local authority also has the power to arrange for the child to be placed with someone who is not the child’s parent or carer, such as a foster parent or family member.

 The local authority can also make arrangements for the child’s education, including providing extra support.